ifat-khalil-fahim/bug-hunter-escape/README.md

 A story-driven coding escape game built with **HTML, CSS, and JavaScript**.

-As I am currently learning JavaScript, I created this project to practice DOM manipulation, game logic, timers, local storage, and user interaction while building something fun and creative.
+As I recently learned JavaScript,, I created this project to practice DOM manipulation, game logic, timers, local storage, and user interaction while building something fun and creative.

 ## 🎮 Live Demo